phetsims/phet-info/issue-info/github-issue-philosphy.md

 ### Assignees

 When you are assigned to an issue, it's your responsibility to add appropriate labels, and decide whether to work on it now or later.
+It is also your responsibility to ensure the title accurately describes the issue.

 If you will work on it now, keep your assignment.
 Post updates when you make progress or have useful information.